ChickTechRDU/rpi-wordpress-screen/README.md

 - TODO - miwhite

 My name is Alec Henninger and I'm a Senior Software Applications Engineer.
-As a Sofware Engineer I'm responsible for:
+As a Software Engineer I'm responsible for:

 - Choosing techonolgy paths that will directly make or break a 34 billion dollar company on a daily basis.
 - TODO - ahenning